AlanLoh/nenupy/docs/instru/instrument_properties.rst

     >>>     log_nu = np.log10(frequency.to(u.GHz).value)
     >>>     return 0.7 * np.power(10, (a0 + a1*log_nu + a2*log_nu**2 + a3*log_nu**3) )*u.Jy

+Then a :class:`~nenupy.instru.nenufar.NenuFAR` instance is created, for which the array only contains 56 Mini-Arrays (see :ref:`array_configuration_doc`).
+The sensitivity is computed while filling in the configuration of an observation made by the `NenuFAR 'Science Key Program' <https://nenufar.obs-nancay.fr/en/astronomer/#news>`_ ES10 ('Radio recombination lines').
+The function describing this particular observation target spectrum, previously defined, is also inserted.

 .. code-block:: python